hartsfieldt/starting-lineup/README.md

 ## Purpose

-To generated a website that displays a users team's basic information.
+To generated an HTML page that displays a managers team information.

 ## Requirements